 When latency is introduced into a dataflow domain, the output of the dataflow subsystem is marked with a delay icon on the model canvas.
 Changes to the model within the dataflow subsystem may require a cost analysis and repartition.

-If your model contains several dataflow subsystems, you can use the Performance Advisor to analyze and suggest a latency for each of the dataflow subsystems in a single step.
 To find the optimal latency settings for the Dataflow subsystems in your model, open the Performance Advisor.
 In the Performance Advisor > Simulation > Checks that Require Simulation to Run folder, run the Check Dataflow Domain Settings check.

 For more information on types of parallelism in dataflow domains, see Multicore Simulation and Code Generation of Dataflow Domains.